SLAC-ML/Badger-Handson/README.md

 Welcome to the Badger hands-on sessions!
 Please read through the [prerequisites](#prerequisites) section before the hands-on session to get ready for it :)

+A video for the instruction part of the first hands-on session can be found [here](https://wena.d.pr/Ep7965).

 ## Prerequisites

 Please do these before the hands-on session, since the setup could take tens of minutes or even longer, based on your network condition.
 Thank you!